 Helping you make data-driven decisions about your business

-Find your Postcode Area in the list below to see how year-on-year Rightmove traffic has changed since lockdown measures were introduced.
+Find your Postcode Area in the list below to see how year-on-year Rightmove traffic has changed since lockdown measures were first introduced in March 2020.
 Use the tabs above the chart to flick between sales, lettings or to view both at the same time.

 We’ll be updating this data for you every week.
 It’s worth setting yourself a reminder to check back here on a Monday afternoon for the latest data.

 To view this chart, you need to be logged in to the Rightmove Hub.
 This is a separate log-in to Rightmove Plus.
 If you can’t see the chart below, please log in or click “sign up to Hub” below and take a few seconds to register.

 Featured Property is the fastest and most effective way to increase your exposure to our audience of active buyers and tenants.
 It automatically places your property at the top of the search results page, typically resulting in at least double the detail views of a standard Rightmove listing.
 That gives you the best chance of maximising enquiries and finding a buyer or tenant quickly.Tell me more >